AI-EFFECT/AI-Verification/README.md

 Getting from a physical problem to a verified certificate is a streamlined three-step process.
 This toolbox automates the integration between the Pyomo optimization environment and the PyTorch learning framework.

 1. **Define Physics:** Model your system's physical constraints and objectives using **Pyomo**.
 Once you have written the optimization in a `.py` file, store it in the `models/` folder.
 This model serves as the ground-truth for the verifier.
-Find an example for a Linear Programming Optimization probleme here: [models/lp_physics.py](./models/lp_physics.py).
+Find an example for a Linear Programming Optimization probleme [here](./models/lp_physics.py).
 2. **Trained Surrogate:** Upload your trained Neural Network model which serves as a surrogate model to your optimization problem.
 Currently, the toolbox only accepts Neural Networks trained in **PyTorch**.
 Save the trained weights as a `.pt` file in the `models/` folder.
 3. **Formal Verification:** Configure your verification settings in `config.yaml` and run the entrypoint:

 ```bash
 python main.py config.yaml
 ```

+The toolbox produces a formal verification audit, providing a snapshot of the surrogate model's behavior at its most critical failure point.
+An example output report for a `constraint` check can be found [here](./output/report_constraint_20260212_111118.ipynb).

 ---